SoftUni-Internal/interactive-content/EN/09-Design-Patterns/00-Design-patterns.md

 - Problem - Intent, context, and when to apply

-- Solution - An abstract code, or template idea to solve our problems
+- Solution - Abstract code, or template idea to solve our problems

 - Consequences - **Results** and trade-offs